silentorb/marloth-story/books/fairytale/part1.md

 remind me something of him in your stature and dress."

 The toymaker turned on her and for a brief second anger burned within his eyes.
-"I am not anything like Edward Tralvorkemen!
+"I am nothing like Edward Tralvorkemen!
 He lives in a cold, lifeless world filled with rules and self-induced labor.
 He thinks he is better and wiser than everyone else, which is farthest from the truth.
 In short, he is a miserable man who scorns all forms of fun."

-Then his familiar smile returned.
+Then his smile returned.
 "But as for me, I am the father of fun!"

 Catherine was puzzled.
 That sounded very different from what he had said